AgileVentures/AutoGraderExamples/README.md

 - fork on github: https://github.com/AgileVentures/AutoGraderExamples
 - *ON YOUR HOST*: clone or download the zip file
 - cd to the cloned directory
+- `vagrant box add hashicorp/precise32` => large download, may want to torrent
 - `vagrant up`       => launches and provisions vm if first run
 - `vagrant ssh`      => command line access
-- cd to the project dir, I think it is on root: /AutoGraderExamples
+- cd to the project dir on root: /AutoGraderExamples
 - `cucumber install` => installs gems and rag directory
 - `cucumber`         => runs tests
 - Other vagrant commands are `vagrant halt` => stopping, and `vagrant destroy` => permanently delete VM